openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-PrometheusK8sConfig holds configuration related to the Prometheus component.
+`PrometheusK8sConfig` defines settings for the Prometheus component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>